 - For the horseradish gremolata

-- Zest from 2 lemons (preferably organic), julienned (that just means cut into matchstick-size strips)
+- Zest from 1 lemon (preferably organic), julienned (that just means cut into matchstick-size strips)

-- 1/4 pound fresh horseradish, peeled and grated
+- 2 ounces fresh horseradish, peeled and grated

 - Braise the short ribs